Skip to content

 Usage in CLI (@silvery/ansi)

-For non-React CLI output, use @silvery/ansi which provides the same theme token resolution without React:
+For non-React CLI output, @silvery/ansi provides the same theme token resolution without React.

 typescript